What is Trumenba?

 Common side effects may include:

-pain where the shot was given.
+pain, redness, swelling, or a hard lump where the shot was given.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
-You may report vaccine side effects to the US Department of Health and Human Services at 1 800 822 7967.
+You may report vaccine side effects to the US Department of Health and Human Services at 1-800-822-7967.

-What other drugs will affect Trumenba (meningococcal group B vaccine)?
+What other drugs will affect this vaccine?

-Before receiving this vaccine, tell your doctor about all other vaccines you have recently received.
+Before receiving this vaccine, tell your doctor about all other vaccines you recently received.

 More about Trumenba (meningococcal group B vaccine)

-- Other brands: Bexsero
+- Other brands

 Related treatment guides

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

-Copyright 1996-2012 Cerner Multum, Inc. Version: 1.01.
-Revision Date: 2015-01-07, 9:28:57 PM.
+Copyright 1996-2022 Cerner Multum, Inc. Version: 5.01.